Skip to main content

 Here the landscape is green because of the higher amount of precipitation, 1,240 mm (49 in) per year, with a maximum between October and December of 160/180 mm (6.3/7.1 in) per month and a minimum in July and August of 25 mm (1 in) per month.

-Further to the east, in the northern parts of Navarre, Aragon and Catalonia, we find the chain of the Pyrenees.
+In the northern parts of Navarre, Aragon and Catalonia, we find the chain of the Pyrenees.
 The highest peak, Pico de Aneto, 3,404 meters (11,168 feet) high, is located in Aragon.
 Above 2,700 meters (9,000 feet) glaciers are found.

 In the North, we also find a mountain chain parallel to the coast, the Cantabrian Mountains, whose highest peak, Torre Cerredo, 2,648 meters (8,688 ft), belongs to the group of the Picos de Europa.